DarrylGamroth/Hsm.jl/README.md

 Hsm.jl provides a framework for implementing hierarchical state machines (HSMs) in Julia.
 The library is designed for performance-critical applications where allocations and dynamic dispatch must be avoided.

+> **IMPORTANT**: Always use the `@hsmdef` macro to define state machines.
+The macro automatically generates type-specific default handlers that are required for proper functionality.

 ## Features

 - **Zero-allocation design**: No allocations during state transitions and event processing